razor-x/eve-overview/index.md

 Each release provides a set of default overview profiles you can download and import directly into the EVE client.

+You can join the in-game channel `Overview Generator` for one-click overview links, however each link can only include five presets, so I recommend downloading and importing the full pack (see below).

 #### Installation or upgrade

 1. Download the latest release using the button at the top of this page.